 The review of governance arrangements has identified the main areas where the Council will need to focus its efforts during 2022/23 to address changing circumstances and challenges identified.
-These are detailed below:
+Clearly these and other areas will be underpinned by a need to deliver value for money, referenced elsewhere in this statement.
+Value for Money is defined as the relationship between: